intersystems-community/vscode-objectscript/docs/SettingsReference.md

 nav_order: 7
 ---

+> **Note:** This documentation has been moved to the [InterSystems Documentation site](https://docs.intersystems.com/components/csp/docbook/DocBook.UI.Page.cls?KEY=GVSCO_settings).
+This page will be removed at a later date.

 # Settings Reference

 The extensions in the InterSystems ObjectScript Extension Pack provide many settings that allow you to configure their behavior.
 Below you will find a table containing all settings for each extension in the pack, as well as a short description, the type of value they accept, the default value and any other notes that may be useful to you.
 Please see [this VS Code documentation page](https://code.visualstudio.com/docs/getstarted/settings) for more information about settings and how to change them.